 Several free software tools can help you digitize your logo for embroidery:

-Ink/Stitch: A plugin for Inkscape that offers basic embroidery digitizing features.
+Ink/Stitch: A plugin for Inkscape that has basic embroidery digitizing features.

 Embird (Free Trial): A professional tool with a free trial period, suitable for advanced digitizing projects.